top of page

 The Wizards' War

-Naöhrad was a man of few but wise words, labeled by some as dry and rough.
-He was tall and strong.
-His face was rugged, with a round nose and a protruding mouth.
-As the First Man, he was slightly taller than Juhl, but many said the difference was minimal.
-He had dark brown hair and a matching beard, and his piercing blue eyes revealed his intelligence, resembling Thuror to some extent.
-During his early years as king, he ruled with a firm hand and a strong personality, which, at the time, was only considered a small fraction of what the kingdom of Naöhrad would become.
-He always carried the Shield of Naöhr on his arm, while the Sword of Änahr hung from his waist, both crafted by the master Morlock, the First Artisan of the Gods, at Thuror's explicit request.
-He also wore meticulously lightweight armor gifted by Olthom, the God of the Seas, and crafted by the master Airfäx, the Fifth Artisan of the Gods, which he only took off to sleep.
-The armor consisted of a scale mail of magnificent dark blue color, extracted during a fierce battle in the southern seas of Anahkólion, between Olthom and a rare sea dragon, in a period before the creation of men.
-The chainmail was impenetrable and light as a feather.
-Not even the Magical Weapons, as they came to be called, could harm the back of the person wearing it.
-Strangely, however, the whole ensemble was called Olthom's Mantle.
+Naöhrad was a man of few but wise words, often seen by some as stern and blunt.
+He was tall and strong, with a rugged face, a rounded nose, and a prominent mouth.
+As the First Man, he was slightly taller than Juhl, though many remarked that the difference was minimal.
+His dark brown hair and beard framed keen blue eyes, reflecting intelligence and bearing a slight resemblance to Thuror.
+In his early cycles as king, Naöhrad ruled with a firm hand and a strong personality, a mere glimpse of what the kingdom of Naöhrad would later become.
+He always carried on his white Rakun the Shield of Naöhr and kept the Sword of Änahr at his side—both crafted by Master Morlock, the First Artificer of the Gods, at Thuror’s request.
+He also wore an exceptionally light armor, a gift from Olthom, the God of the Seas, crafted by Master Airfäx, the Fifth Artificer of the Gods.
+This armor, which he removed only to sleep, included a coat of scales in a magnificent deep blue, taken from a rare sea dragon defeated by Olthom in the southern seas of Anahkólion, long before the creation of men.
+The chainmail was both impenetrable and light as a feather.
+Curiously, however, the entire ensemble was called the Mantle of Olthom.

 KINGDOM OF NAÖHRAD

-The kingdom of Naöhrad was the first kingdom to be established and was known as the First Kingdom.
-After the construction of the kingdom by the Barons (great beings created by Thuror to build the realms of men with impressive strength and skill), Naöhrad founded the High Council of Kings, which soon became known as the High Council of Naöhrad.
-It was in the Council that the kings of the First Lineages gathered to decide the future of Anahkólion, the organization of the Second and Third Lineages, trade, agriculture, navigation, and the expansion or exploration into other worlds.
-There, the six kings and the queen of the First Lineages decided much of what happened in Anahkólion, Anathurilis, and Ernathurilis.
-The other part of the decision-making was entrusted to another creature that would shape the history and destiny of all the realms in the worlds.
-As the oldest man of all, Naöhrad lived alongside the gods, experiencing strong and challenging moments throughout many winters and summers, battling creatures that emerged from the depths of the earth.
-Alongside his brothers Juhl and Pólorh and the armies created over time, Naöhrad engaged in epic confrontations and battles in Anahkólion and Anathurilis that were recorded in the Annals of History.
+The Kingdom of Naöhrad was the first kingdom to be established and was known as the First Kingdom.
+After its construction by the Barons, great beings created by Thuror with remarkable strength and skill to build the realms of men, it took 14 Cycles (approximately 22 years) to complete.
+Upon its foundation, Naöhrad established the High Council of Kings, which would later become known as the High Council of Naöhrad.
+The kings of the First Lineages would gather there to decide Anahkólion’s future, organize the Second and Third Lineages, and oversee commerce, agriculture, navigation, and expansion into other worlds.
+In this council, the six kings and the queen of the First Lineages shaped much of what unfolded in Anahkólion, Anathurilis, and Ernathurilis.
+The rest was decided by another being, who would forever impact the fate and history of all kingdoms in these worlds.
+As the oldest of all men, Naöhrad shared many trials and profound moments with the gods over countless winters and summers, waging battles against creatures that rose from the depths of the earth.
+Alongside his brothers, Juhl and Pólorh, and with armies assembled over time, Naöhrad fought in epic clashes across Anahkólion and Anathurilis that would be etched into the Annals of History.

 The Wizards' War